Introduction

 I am scared for the future of this country.
 In addition to our having an absolutely incompetent bureaucracy fail us at every turn, we are being led into an oligarchy.
 The Rule of Law is being eroded at every opportunity.
 History is repeating itself.
 The lessons to be recalled from pre-Nazi Germany are not being heeded.
 It is time for Americans to wake up.
 All adult citizens must educate themselves, voice their opinion through both the ballot box and petition, send letters to Congress and the Administration, appear before Congress and get involved in the local governmental process.
 Sitting at home on the couch, whining and complaining will not protect us.
 It conveys no message except acceptance of the status quo.

 I concede that this website is biased against the administration of George W. Bush.
 But this bias is not political in the sense of Democrat v.
 Republican, nor conservative vs. liberal.
 It is a legal philosophical bias.
-My view of the Rule of Law and the meaning of our Constitution differs greatly from that expressed by the leadership of the administration.
+My view of the Rule of Law and the meaning of our Constitution differs greatly from that expressed by the leadership of that administration.
+To the extent that the administration of Barack Obama has supported those policies that protect secrecy and reduction of Constitutional Rights I respectfully submit it too is in error.
 I am, however, joined in my concerns by hundreds, if not thousands, of constitutional scholars across the country.
 Even the most conservative members of the Courts have rejected the administration's factually and legally untenable positions at almost every opportunity.

 Bob Moss